VishaK-N/adf_project/README.md

 - GitHub – to get data from the gitHub using http source

 ### Step 3: 🛠 Create Datasets
-create the dataset whenever needed while creating a pipeline, dataset - file which is used for processing
+Create the dataset whenever needed while creating a pipeline
+- dataset - file which is used for processing
 <img src="ScreenShots/dataflow_source_ss.png" alt="dataflow_source" width="500"/>

 ## 🛠 Step 4: Create Pipelines:

 ### Pipeline Git
-creating a pipeline with copy activity to get the data from the github and loading into the staging container.
+Creating a pipeline with copy activity to get the data from the github and loading into the staging container.
 **Note:** create and use the appropriate source and sink dataset here
 <img src="ScreenShots/pipeline_git_ss.png" alt="pipeline_git" width="500"/>